ryanomite/ha-senex/README.md

 ### Connection Issues

 - Verify your API URL and WebSocket URL are correct
-- Ensure your API token is valid (check in Tasks Settings)
+- Ensure your API token is valid (check in Senex Settings)
-- Check that your Home Assistant instance can reach the Tasks API
+- Check that your Home Assistant instance can reach the Senex API

 ### Tasks Not Syncing